jorgelbg/jorgelbg.github.io/content/posts/logs-metrics-for-small-data.md

 A few more lines to instrument my code with [client_golang](https://github.com/prometheus/client_golang) and that was it.

 The best part, beautiful interactive graphs, that are a pleasure to use.
-And they're very useful for spotting problems.
+Very useful for spotting problems.

 ![Grafana dashboard with Prometheus datasource](/images/logs-and-metrics/grafana-prometheus.png "Grafana dashboard")